Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Methods

 To construct a hybrid scheme that simultaneously employs the FD and VE model, appropriate coupling conditions at the interface between the two domains are required~\cite{becker2018}.
 These conditions are designed to ensure mass conservation by enforcing consistency between the FD quantities and the reconstructed VE quantities.
 Specifically, continuity of flux across the interface is imposed,

 thereby preserving mass both locally and globally.
 The interface quantities, denoted with the subscript ${}_c$, are influenced by both domains.
-The permeability $k_c$ is evaluated using a harmonic average, the mobility $\lambda{\alpha,c}$ is determined by an upwinding scheme, the pressure gradient incorporates contributions from both domains, and the density $\varrho_{\alpha,c}$ is obtained through arithmetic averaging.
+The permeability $k_c$ is evaluated using a harmonic average, the mobility \revisionTwo{$\lambda{\alpha,c}$}{$\lambda_{\alpha,c}$} is determined by an upwinding scheme, the pressure gradient incorporates contributions from both domains, and the density $\varrho_{\alpha,c}$ is obtained through arithmetic averaging.
+As depicted in \cref{fig_coupling_graph}, the coupling fluxes are computed on the fine level.
+Additionally, for the flux into a VE domain, the fine-level fluxes are accumulated into a single, coarse-level flux across the domain height $H=z_T-z_B$.
+A detailed explanation of the coupling strategy can be found in \cite{buntic2025}.